kavi-n/amg-githubstat/README.md

   - repo   -  Name of the repository
   - sorting - Values - asc/desc -  Order in which the average commit value to be sorted.

+## Building Application

+Maven is used to bundle the code as spring boot jar.
+Below command builds the jar and will be available in target folder in the base project location

+`mvn clean install`

+Spring boot jar can be started using,

+`java -jar githubstat-0.0.1-SNAPSHOT.jar`

 ## Run Application

 Download the code in your local system.
 Get into the base project location and run the below command in bash to start the spring app.